ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-running-kubernetes-on-rpi.md

 {% include image.html url="/img/post-assets/2020-11-22-k8s-on-rpi/locomotives.png" description="Kubernetes and Raspbian Locomotives" %}

-{% include tip.html content="<a href='https://www.alexellis.io/'>Alex Ellis</a> has an excellent post about installing Rancher Labs K3s on your Raspberry Pi cluster called <a href='https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/'>Will it cluster? k3s on your Raspberry Pi</a>." %}

-*SPOILER ALERT* - I will cover building multi-architecture Docker images and writing infrastructure as a code with Terraform in future posts.
-My goal is to be able to spin up a multi-cloud cluster.

 {% include tip.html content="Read how I made the switch from 32-bit Raspbian to 64-bit Ubuntu Server 20.10 to improve Docker image compatibility. <a href='/running-ubuntu-on-rpi'>Jump to Ubuntu Post.</a>" %}

 # Choosing a Kubernetes Distribution